WillBaldwin0/ACE1docs.jl/docs/src/gettingstarted/installation.md

 ```julia
 add IPFitting@0.4
 ```
-This has `ASE.jl` as a dependency.
+`IPFitting.jl` has `ASE.jl` as a dependency, and IPFitting versions 0.5 and upwards are not compatible with ACE1 at the moment.

 ## Trouble-shooting